|FAMILY STUFF||HIKING TRIPS||MISC MUSINGS||ARCHIVES|

 In the morning, I got up to go to work and Louise opened one eye and said - he really did win, just like I said.
 Then it started to sink in.
 President-elect Trump!
 Holy crap - who saw that coming?!!!
 My guess is that there were a lot of regular Republican #NeverTrumps that had second thoughts in the voting booth, swallowed hard and cast their ballot for Trump.
 So we now embark on a new voyage into the unknown!
 May the force be with us!

 New from the Monkeynut, Houston, October 21-23 2016.Largely as a result of Louise's inspiration, there was a Lynch family reunion at Sugarland, Texas.
 There is already a sizeable Lynch contingent in Texas, but Louise reached out to the branch of the family still in Chicago and others in other parts.
 The main event was in Sugarland Memorial Park, at rented pavillion, on Saturday afternoon.
 The weather was perfect and a good time was had by all.
 And the cherry on top?
-The Cubs won the Series!
-Louise has been waiting for this day since 1908 and ran screaming around the hotel until she was exhausted.
+The Cubs won the pennant and are off to the World Series!
+(And, as we now know, won it.)
+Louise has been waiting for this day since she was a little girl in 1908 and ran screaming around the hotel until she was exhausted.
 More details here.

 New from the Monkeynut, Galveston, August 2016.
 Louise and I took a trip to the Houston area this past weekend.
 Our main objective was to attend Louise's cousin Margaret's birthday on Sunday, but Louise had never been to Galveston before, so we decided to leave early Saturday and drive to Galveston.
 The weather was iffy, not perfect for a trip to the beach, but we would be able to stay in city of Galveston and do touristy things there if we could not go to the beach.